-Top Tip: Does your company use a dedicated number or shortcode for SMS messages?
+Top Tip: Does your company use a dedicated number for SMS messages?
 If you do, share that number with your customers so they can text you with their questions.
 It’s a quick way for customers to get answers while also freeing up time for your support team.

 Tip #8: Gain valuable feedback for the upcoming year